paccanarolab/Side-effect-Frequencies/README.md

 ### 2. Data Analysis

+This folder contains the code to run our algorithm.

 **Compatibility**: the code was implemented in Matlab R2018a.
 However, we used built-in functions that had been available since previous versions: